sumeet/Zac/README.md

 ### Status

-Proof-of-concept only developed in the first [langjam/langjam](Lang Jam), a competition to design a programming language around the theme `first-class comments`.
+Proof-of-concept only developed in the first [Lang Jam](langjam/langjam), a competition to design a programming language around the theme `first-class comments`.